Months of deadly unrest devastate Nicaragua’s economy

 “I think it will take at least 12 months, maybe more, to be able to restart the tourism engine,” he said.

 Sherman reported from Mexico City.
-AP writer Maria Verza contributed to this report from Managua.
+AP writers Maria Verza contributed to this report from Managua and Luis Alonso Lugo contributed from Washington.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.